- When can I start to register for the next semester?

 - How do I Search for Courses?

-- How do I register online?
+- How do I enroll into classes through the web?

 - How do I withdraw from a class?